emmy-codes/coscalendar/README.md

 Biggest learning from this very extensive issue?
 Date formatting does not perpetuate between components, even when being passed as state.

-# Unresolved Bugs

-I was unable to resolve the issue with persistent login - I spent an entire week just trying to mimic the walkthrough section on cookie and authentication but as someone running the project locally with all updated versions, I had to jump through a dozen different hoops just to get the user to stay logged in past refresh - and sadly ran out of time to work on further bug fixing for this issue.
-My settings on the front and backend are set, in my eyes, to refresh authentication after 7 days, but the logout issue persists after 5minutes.

 # Plans vs execution
 ## Plans vs execution - and the things I've learned along the way - (Retro)